 Though phylogenetically and metabolically diverse, methanogens can be separated into two groups based on the presence or absence of cytochromes (6).
 The cytochrome-lacking methanogens (sometimes referred to as hydrogenotrophic methanogens) mainly use H2, and sometimes formate, as sources of electrons for CO2 reduction to methane.
 In contrast, cytochrome-containing (or methylotrophic) methanogens utilize acetate and methylated compounds for methanogenic growth with a minority also being able to use H2 and CO2.
 Although both groups have similar central pathways of CO2 reduction, they possess differing modes of energy coupling (9) at the last methanogenic step involving heterodisulfide reductase (Hdr).

 The reduction of the CoM-S-S-CoB heterodisulfide with H2 or reduced electron carriers is exergonic and can be directly or indirectly coupled to energy generation.
 In the methylotrophic methanogens, a membrane-associated cytochrome-containing Hdr (HdrDE) receives reducing equivalents from a methanogen-specific membrane-soluble electron shuttle, methanophenazine, for reduction of the heterodisulfide.
 This results in proton extrusion and the creation of a membrane potential for ATP generation (10, 11).
 However, in the hydrogenotrophic methanogens, the Hdr (HdrABC) is cytoplasmic and no membrane potential is generated.
-Instead, Hdr mediates a bifurcation of electron flow in which the exergonic heterodisulfide reduction is coupled to and drives the endergonic reduction of a ferredoxin used for the first step of methanogeneis (12).
+Instead, Hdr mediates a bifurcation of electron flow in which the exergonic heterodisulfide reduction is coupled to and drives the endergonic reduction of a ferredoxin used for the first step of methanogenesis (12).

 Methanococcus maripaludis (13) belongs to this group of hydrogenotrophic methanogens.
 Compared to the larger genomes of methylotrophic methanogens, its genome is relatively small and contains only 1722 protein coding genes (14).
 It grows robustly with a doubling time of 2 hours (13) and is genetically tractable (15), and thus has been an ideal candidate for studying methanogenesis, unique co-factors and their biosyntheses (16), and gene regulation (17).To avoid environmental fluctuations that can affect gene regulation, a system for continuous culture of M. maripaludis (18) has been established for steady state transcriptomic (19) and proteomic (20) studies of M. maripaludis strains.
 Several groups have also employed larger systems biology approaches to perform predictive studies using this organism (21).
 With these tools in place, and the ability for expression of heterologous genes in M. maripaludis (22, 23), the metabolic engineering of M. maripaludis for various industrial use is the obvious next step.

 Genome scale metabolic reconstructions are powerful tools that map and elucidate metabolic pathways.
 They are organism-specific knowledge bases that can be used for simulating steady state growth via flux balance analysis (FBA) (24) by generating constraint-based models.
 Using these models, we can hypothesize different metabolic scenarios that can then be tested experimentally.
 They have helped guide metabolic engineering efforts to produce industrial biochemicals in multiple organisms (25, 26).
-Similarly, a genome scale metabolic reconstruction for M. maripaludis would not only promote a better understanding methanogenesis but also support metabolic engineering efforts that could harness the unique metabolism of this hydrogenotrophic methanogen.
+Similarly, a genome scale metabolic reconstruction for M. maripaludis would not only promote a better understanding of methanogenesis but also support metabolic engineering efforts that could harness the unique metabolism of this hydrogenotrophic methanogen.
 Other groups have already created metabolic models of M. maripaludis; as part of a mutualistic community model with D. vulgaris (27) and under axenic conditions (28).
 In the former case, the model of M. maripaludis represented only core metabolism and was used primarily to investigate interactions between the two different species rather than probe the depths of the organism’s metabolism (27).
 The latter case was the first genome-scale metabolic reconstruction of M. maripaludis (28), an important step towards understanding M. maripaludis metabolism.